PyPSA/technology-data/README.md

 * **docu**: reports, paper, additional information about the input data, format .pdf
 * **scripts** :
   * compile_cost_assumptions.py
     converts input data from multiplte sources to cost_{year}.csv for chosen year.
 Interpolates data for missing years or calculates the costs at a certain year based on the inflation rate.
 Technology data from the [Danish Energy Agency Technology Database](https://ens.dk/en/our-services/projections-and-models/technology-data) are preferred.
 If data are missing from all sources, these are taken from the old PyPSA cost assumptions (with a printed warning).
+The following parameters can be set at the beginning of the script (should be used to a config.yaml):
+      * years : numpy array of all the years of which an output costs csv should be created
+      * rate_inflation : inflation rate (currently: rate_inflation=0.02)
+      * path_in : str. of input folder (currently: path_in="../inputs/")
+      * solar_utility_from_other : Bool (True/False) if solar utility data is taken from DEA or Vartiaien
+      * solar_rooftop_from_other : Bool (True/False) if solar rooftop data is taken from DEA or ETIP
+      * h2_from_budischak : Bool (True/False) if fuel cell and electrolyzer efficiencies are taken from DEA or Budischak
+      * offwind_no_gridcosts : Bool (True/False) if offshore wind grid connection costs should be removed (they are calculated seperately in PyPSA-EUR)
   * convert_pdf_frauenhofer_to_dataframe.py
   converts table in pdf to csv format for input data.
 Script can be modified to convert other .pdf sources to .csv format
   * retrieve_data_from_dea.py